The Complete Setup Guide for the Sony a1

 Cont.
 Shooting Speed

-If you want to customize the various FPS speeds for each of the different drive modes, you can in the “Cont.
+If you want to customize the various FPS speeds for each drive mode, you can in the “Cont.
 Shooting Speed” setting.
-Here you can adjust for the High, Medium and Low options.
-High+ will always be set for 30fps, but it is important to note that not all Sony native lenses will be able to shoot at 30fps with the a1.
+Here, you can adjust for the High, Medium, and Low options.
+High+ will always be set for 30fps, but it is important to note that not all Sony native lenses can shoot at 30fps with the a1.
 I have a list of compatible lenses at the end of this section, so be sure to check them out.

 This setting can be found in the “Shooting” menu tab under the “5: Drive Mode” section under “Cont.
 Shooting Speed”.